karmab/kcli/README.md

 ## Using products

-If plans seem to complex, you can make use of the products feature which leverages them
+If plans seem too  complex, you can make use of the products feature which leverages them

 ### Repos